QuivrHQ/quivr/README.md

 <img src="./logo.png" alt="quiver-logo" width="30%">
 <p align="center">

 Quiver is your second brain in the cloud, designed to easily store and retrieve unstructured information.
-It's like Obsidian, but in text, and powered by generative AI.
+It's like Obsidian and powered by generative AI.

 ## Features